-JEE Main 2020 result has been declared on January 17 in online mode by NTA at jeemain.nta.nic.in and ntaresults.nic.in for Paper 1 only.
-Result for Paper 2 is yet to be announced.
-For the April session the result will be declared by April 30.
+For the April session NTA will release the JEE Main result in online mode.
 Candidates will have to login using the application number and date of birth to download their score card.
 To ensure equivalence in the difficulty levels of all shifts, the prescribed NTA normalization procedure wll be put to use to arrive the normalized scored for each of the three subjects and the total score which will be announced in the result of JEE Main

-The rank will not be announced in January as the better of the two scores will be considered while assigning the rank to the students.
-The result will depict the following details
+The JEE Main All India rank will be announced in online mode and the better of the two scores will be considered while assigning the rank to the students.
+The JEE main 2020 result will depict the following details

 Name of the candidate